-Classic FM recovers slightly as BBC Radio 3 and Scala Radio lose listeners
+New record low for Classic FM as BBC Radio 3 gains new listeners

-Classic FM has recovered slightly, BBC Radio 3 listeners are down, and Scala Radio has recorded losses for 8 consecutive quarters, according to new figures from RAJAR (Radio Join Audience Research).
-Released today, the figures cover the fourth quarter of 2023.
+There are new record lows for Classic FM and Scala Radio, and BBC Radio 3 listeners are up, according to new figures from RAJAR (Radio Join Audience Research).
+Released today, the figures cover the first quarter of 2024.

-Although recovering slightly, Classic FM has struggled recently, having posted record lows for seven of the last ten quarters, including dropping under 5 million listeners for the first time.
-Classic FM has lost 785,000 listeners from its pre-pandemic audience of 5.48 million in March 2020, a drop of 14.50%.
+There is now an overall trend of decline for Classic FM, having posted record lows for eight of the last 11 quarters, including dropping under 5 million listeners for the first time.
+Classic FM has lost over 1 million listeners from its pre-pandemic audience of 5.48 million in March 2020, a drop of 19.0%.

 (RAJAR did not report quarterly figures between March 2020 and September 2021 due to the pandemic).

 BBC Radio 3’s audience has historically fluctuated between 1.7 million and 2.1 million.
-This quarter sees BBC Radio 3’s audience drop 205,000 since the start of the pandemic, a decrease of 10.35%.
+This quarter sees BBC Radio 3’s audience grow 15,00 since the start of the pandemic, an increase of 0.76%.

 Sign up for the “Future of Classical Music newsletter” to be notified of the latest listening figures for UK classical music radio stations